 For the most part, Johns Hopkins students retain ownership of the intellectual property that they create.
-However, if students receive renumeration for services that result in an invention, student intellectual property shall be assigned to The Johns Hopkins University and governed by the university's IP policy.
-JHTV can help students navigate this question or students can reference: ventures.jhu.edu/the-johns-hopkins-ip-policy.
+However, if students receive renumeration for services that result in an invention, student intellectual property shall be assigned to The Johns

+Hopkins University and governed by the university's IP policy.
+JHTV can help students navigate this question or students can reference the following office equipment, furniture, tools, and the value of inventory or prototype products, including development costs.